Nursing Department information

 Admission to the Program

 Admission to the program is selective.
-Students are admitted each Fall semester.
-Application deadlines and application packets are available on the Department of Nursing website .
+Students are admitted each Fall and Winter semester.
+Application deadlines and application packets are available on the Department of Nursing website.
 Only complete packets are considered.
 A student who is not admitted and wants to be included in the next pool of applicants must resubmit an updated application packet.
 To learn details of the application and selection processes, prospective applicants are encouraged to attend Nursing Information Meetings, held regularly throughout the school year.
 Review the department’s website for scheduled times.

 Progression in the Program